-- Our team works closely with enterprises to integrate enterprises' internal IT solutions with our CPaaS platform. - Enterprises leverage various digital communication APIs offered by us to communicate with their endcustomers - 3.
-Developer community integrates with one or more APIs offered by - Developers enable their companies to leverage our platform's digital communication capabilities within their applications / websites. - their applications / websites.
-Our platform enables one-way or 2 way communication with endusers over multiple communication channels.
+Our team works closely with enterprises to integrate enterprises' internal IT solutions with our CPaaS platform.

+- Enterprises leverage various digital communication APIs offered by us to communicate with their endcustomers. - Developer community integrates with one or more APIs offered by - Developers enable their companies to leverage our platform's digital communication capabilities within their applications / websites.
+Our platform enables one-way or 2 - Our platform enables one-way or 2 way communication with endusers over multiple communication channels.